 This page details all of the current research studies looking for participants.
-Most of these studies relate to axial SpA (AS), arthritis, rheumatology and musculoskeletal conditions, although we will also share research relating to long term conditions, pain and well-being.
+Studies relate to axial SpA (AS), arthritis, rheumatology and musculoskeletal conditions, as well as research relating to long term conditions, pain and well-being.

 Axial Spondyloarthritis studies

 Interoception and the levels of physical activity in people with axial spondyloarthritis including ankylosing spondylitis

 Interoception is the ability to be aware of internal sensations in the body, including heart rate, respiration, hunger, fullness, temperature, and pain, as well as emotional sensations.
 It is believed to be a key component to many mindfulness or mind-body interventions.
 This survey should take around 15 minutes to complete and will cover questions regarding your condition (axial spondyloarthritis including ankylosing spondylitis), your levels of physical activity and your interoception awareness.

 Exploring the diagnosis of axial spondyloarthritis (or ankylosing spondylitis)